 - Using the Group Policy editor

 1] Run the Network Adapter Troubleshooter

 The Network Adapter Troubleshooter will help check the flaws with the network (if any) and correct the same.

 Go to Start > Settings > Updates & Security > Troubleshoot.
 Select the Network Adapter Troubleshooter from the list.

 2] Change the network profile from public to private

-It has been reported that this issue occurred on systems where the network profile was set the public.
-Changing it to private helped in resolving the issue.
+It has been reported that this issue occurred on systems where the network profile was set to Public.
+Changing it to Private helped in resolving the issue.